Aristide Blank: Outcast and hostage

 In Romania, the outbreak of World War II saw the generalization of antisemitic laws, followed in 1940 the premiership of a hardliner, Ion Gigurtu.
 As reported by Sebastian, news of his ascendancy struck his "millionaire friends" Blank and A. L. Zissu, who were "terrified and cracking up", but who still pestered him with "abstract conversations."
 Such radicalization was followed in September by Carol's ouster, and afterward by the establishment of an Iron Guard-led "National Legionary State".
 This new regime blocked all of Blank's Romanian assets in October 1940, and instituted a special commission for re-litigating the BMB affair.
+General Ion Antonescu, who supervised the Guard as Conducător, also ordered Discom to be broken up.
+Official reports presented Discom as "a business venture of the Jew Aristide Blanc and of some politicians, most notably Const[antin] Argetoianu", also recounting that it had defrauded the state to the tune of "many a million."
+In January 1941, the Guard rebelled and was ousted by Antonescu.
+Before and during the clashes, the Guardists intensified antisemitic terror.
+A female member of the family, whom doctor Arthur Meiersohn identifies as Aristide's mother, was among those targeted, and attempted suicide with an overdose of phenobarbital.

-This body resumed work after the Iron Guard's ouster in early 1941, and determined that Blank owed the Romanian state 600 million lei.
+The investigative commission resumed work after the events, and determined that Aristide owed the Romanian state 600 million lei.
 Frequenting the left-wing journalist Tudor Teodorescu-Braniște in April 1941, Blank expressed confidence that Germany would lose in its war with Yugoslavia.
 Both he and his host resigned themselves by June, when Blank also circulated rumors about Romania's imminent participation in the invasion of Soviet territory.
 He still owned a paper mill, which was ordered to prepare for distribution in Bessarabia.
 According to Sebastian, Blank argued in late 1941 that the war would only last for two more years, but was then "disgusted at the British lack of seriousness in Libya."

-Blank had by then sent his son to study in the United States.
-Milenko took American citizenship and returned to Europe with the United States Army.
+Blank had by then sent his son to study abroad, in the United States.
+After a while being stranded with his mother in the Portuguese Republic, Milenko managed to sail out of Europe; he took American citizenship and returned with the United States Army.
 Blank's older son, Patrice, was a graduate of the ELSP.
 He remained active during the Nazi occupation and joined the French Resistance, serving as organizer and publicist of the Défense de la France insurgent group.
 Actress Hélène Duc, who hid him in her home, reports that Patrice hid his Romanian ancestry from his colleagues, generally presenting himself as a grandson of Vladimir Lenin.
-Economist Michel Drancourt, who met him later in life, reports that he was always discreet about his distant past, though he sometimes reflected "on the importance of his family bank in Romania".
+Economist Michel Drancourt, who met him later in life, recounts that he was always discreet about his distant past, though he sometimes reflected "on the importance of his family bank in Romania".